VulcanWM/Besuche-Resort/README.md

 [![Run on Repl.it](https://repl.it/badge/github/VulcanWM/Besuche-Resort)](https://replit.com/@VulcanWM/Besuche-Resort)

+Click on [here](https://Besuche-Resort.vulcanwm.repl.co/) to play

+Click on [here](https://github.com/VulcanWM/Besuche-Resort/wiki/Guide) for a guide on how to use the website.

 Click on [here](https://Besuche-Resort.vulcanwm.repl.co/rules) for the rules.

+---

 If you want another place in the resort, and have code of it, make an issue in [the GitHub repo](https://github.com/VulcanWM/Besuche-Resort/issues) with the code so I can check it out and add it to the resort.
 If you do, you will also be mentioned in the credits below.